gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ./devtools-frontend/front_end/models/logs/logs.js
 ```

-Luckily, there is a pretty stable API that lets us import modules using the same
+Luckily, there's a pretty stable API that lets us import modules using the same
 path.
 Here is how it works:

 ```js